-The instrument cluster may have a parking assist display with bars that show "distance to object" and object location information for URPA, and on some vehicles, for the Front Parking Assist system.
-As the object gets closer, more bars light up.
+The vehicle may have instrument cluster parking assist display with bars that show "distance to object" and object location information for URPA.
+As the object gets closer, more bars light up and the bars change color from yellow to amber to red.

-When an object is first detected in the rear, one beep will be heard from the rear.
-When an object is very close (<0.6 m (2 ft) in the vehicle rear, or <0.3 m (1 ft) in the vehicle front), five beeps will sound from the rear or front depending on object location.
-Beeps for Front Parking Assist are higher pitched than for Rear Parking Assist.
+When an object is first detected, one beep will be heard from the rear, or both sides of the Safety Alert Seat will pulse two times.
+When an object is very close (<0.6 m (2 ft)), five beeps will sound, or both sides of the Safety Alert Seat will pulse five times.